Mina-Chen/bootstrap-boilerplate/README.md

 # bootstrap-boilerplate

-Thisproject was started on March 1, 2022.
+This project was started on March 1, 2022.

 This is the boilerplate template for using bootstrap